 As one of the most common forms of antenatal care, shared care is where the pregnancy care is shared between the GP and the public hospital where you will give birth.
-You’ll see your GP for regular pregnancy check-ups, and you’ll also have hospital appointments at the hospital with the midwives and obstetrician on duty.
+You’ll see your GP for regular pregnancy check-ups.
+Whilst you’ll also have hospital appointments at the hospital with the midwives and obstetrician on duty.

 Public hospital care

 Hospital care is another common form of care within the public system.
-Your antenatal care is all managed through the public hospital you are due to give birth in, with all check-ups with the midwives and obstetricians conducted at the hospital.
+Your antenatal care is all managed through the public hospital you are due to give birth in.
+All check-ups with the midwives and obstetricians conducted at the hospital.
 They will also provide antenatal classes.